uwcartlab/Webmapping-Dev/Chapter08/readme.md

 ### III.
 Complex Data

 So far, we have relied upon a very simple array to build our example graphic.
-What if we want something a little more complex and meaningful—say, a graph of city populations.
+What if we want something a little more complex and meaningful—say, a graph of state energy.
 We can start with a more complicated data array.
 In this case, state-wide energy production statistics (in TeraWatt hours).
 We will be using and expanding upon these data throughout Section 3 (Example 2.7).

-###### Example 2.7: The city populations data array from Chapter 2
+###### Example 2.7: The state energy data array from Chapter 2

     var stateEnergy = [
         {